Tax Foundation: Reception

 In a column for The New York Times blog The Upshot, Josh Barro, a former Tax Foundation employee, criticized the group's approach to scoring the Rubio–Lee tax plan as producing "implausibly rosy results".
 The Tax Foundation published a response to these criticisms, stating that their model results were "in line with analysis done by other mainstream economists for similar tax changes".

-In opinion editorials for the New York Times, economist Paul Krugman has characterized the Tax Foundation as "not a reliable source" while criticizing a report by the Tax Foundation comparing corporate tax rates in the United States to those in other countries.
+In opinion editorials for the New York Times, Nobel Prize-winning economist Paul Krugman has characterized the Tax Foundation as "not a reliable source" while criticizing a report by the Tax Foundation comparing corporate tax rates in the United States to those in other countries.
 Krugman has also accused the Tax Foundation of "deliberate fraud" in connection with a report it issued concerning the American Jobs Act.
 The Tax Foundation has published various responses to Krugman's criticisms.

 In an open letter, seventy five academics accused the Tax Foundation of promoting conservative policy through its TaxEDU curriculum project providing educational materials to schools.
 The letter said “TaxEDU offers a particular perspective on complex and controversial issues without offering any competing views...In its current form the TaxEDU materials are not fit for use.”